Desktop Banner

 For further insights and consideration of what does the new SORP mean for charities’ financial reporting, visit our charities sector page for considerations around the impact of FRS 102.

-International Non-Profit Accounting Guidance (“INPAG”)
+International Non-Profit Accounting Standard (INPAS)

-IFR4NPO is a 5-year project to develop an internationally applicable financial reporting guidance for non-profit organisations, to be known as INPAG.
+The International Non-Profit Reporting Foundation (INPRF) has issued the world’s first International Non-Profit Accounting Standard (INPAS), designed to unlock transparency, trust and comparability in non-profit financial reports.
 Whilst it will be the decision of the regulatory bodies in each jurisdiction whether to mandate adoption of the standards, their adoption across the world aims to improve the clarity and consistency of financial reports, resulting in greater credibility and trust in the not-for-profit sector globally.
-More information can be found here.
+There is currently no intention for the Charity Commission to mandate the adoption of INPAS in the UK.

 This section details changes and current developments specifically impacting charities (including cross border charities) in Scotland.